 Would we repeat this visit?
 In a NY Minute."

 We cut our teeth on this site so it seems right that we should return to Tarangire.

 Tarangire has long been a special place for us.
 Head Nomad guide, Richard Knocker started his bush career here and this very site was Mark & Milly Houldsworth's first marital home.
 The location was home to one of the earliest camps in Tarangire, and for good reason.
 We're far enough south to have our little patch to ourselves, but a pod's throw away from the Tarangire River along which much wildlife moves - prime walking territory.
 We're also within a leisurely game drive of the Silale Swamp and other favourite animal haunts in this gem of a park.

 In creating our camp, we've sought to keep our footprint as light as possible.
 We've combined the essence of authentic safari with the textures and elements of the Africa that surrounds us.
 We wanted to provide all those necessary comforts without overdoing it, ensuring our presence here is in tune with, and not overbearing to, this beautiful place.

 One of the things we like most about this place is that we can walk straight out of camp and into wild Africa.
-We also have the freedom to explore in open cars both during the day and under the night sky.
+We also have the freedom to explore in custom build 4WD cars both during the day and under the night sky.
 Furthermore, the style and location of our camp means that we can sit at peace and observe the natural rhythms of life as it continues undisturbed around us.
 It couldn't be better, really.